wilwhitlarkgl/gl-srtl-challenge/cloud-backup-and-recovery-policy.md

 	* This is used for the Application and Monitoring compute resources.
 * Fargate
 	* EKS invokes on-demand Fargate instances to run its Kubernetes pods.
+* Elastic Container Registry (ECR)
+	* Docker containers deployed through EKS are hosted in AWS via the Elastic Container Registry (ECR).
+Docker images built via CI/CD are deployed to ECR as part of the build.
 * DocumentDB
 	* Application settings are contained within a MongoDB-compatible cluster and make use of the AWS DocumentDB product.
+* KMS
+	* Encryption-at-rest for the components listed below is managed by the AWS Key Management Service (AWS KMS):
+		* This includes OpenSearch, S3, DocumentDB, and ECR.

 ## Architecture Diagram